 1. Deep Cleansing

-A good example of a type of clay mask that prioritizes detoxification is Bentonite Clay, like the Aztec Healing Clay I mentioned earlier.
+A good example of a type of clay mask that prioritizes detoxification is Bentonite Clay.
 Based on research, this particular clay is known to bind to toxins on a molecular level.
 Mixing it with a liquid, like water or apple cider vinegar, activates its potential binding power.
 Since clay masks contain negatively charged molecules and water, together with the toxins, have positively charged molecules, it is only certain that these two molecules would attract and bind to one another.
 When activated (wet) clay is placed atop skin, more positively charged oxygen radicals, bacteria, dead skin cells and harmful substances like environmental pollutants can better bind to the drying clay, locking them into place.
 When the clay is washed off, the toxins will follow.
 This will leave cleaner skin up to the molecular level!

 2. Pore Shrinking